We may receive compensation when you click on links to products from our partners.

 Highly competitive industries such as the media sector also offer apprenticeship programs, these tend to be higher apprenticeships however and applicants are required to meet certain educational requirements before gaining a place.
 Media apprenticeships allow candidates to gain the experience they need to back up any qualifications they may have.

 What are the benefits of becoming an apprentice?

 There are numerous benefits that come with apprenticeships, regardless of which industry you have an interest in.
-The opportunity to earn while you learn is perhaps the biggest advantage.
-Many college and university students try to balance full-time education with part-time work to fund their studies but an apprenticeship allows you to get the best of both worlds without breaking your back!
+The opportunity to part-time work to fund their studies but an apprenticeship allows you to get the best of both worlds without breaking your back!